neffs/ha-cometblue/info.md

 They are identical to the Sygonix, Xavax Bluetooth thermostats

 This version is based on the bluepy library and works on hass.io.
-Currently only current and target temperature in manual mode is supported, nothing else.

 {% if not installed %}
 ## Installation